Pre-negotiations - choosing representatives and Terms of Negotiation

 During pre-negotiations, your representatives will get funds to cover:

-- costs they incurred during the mandating process that wasn’t covered by earlier funding
+- costs they incurred during the mandating process that was not covered by earlier funding

 - time spent writing Terms of Negotiation with the Crown